jjsanchezms/ADOBuddyTool/README.md

 ## Overview

-This application connects to Azure DevOps, retrieves Feature work items, processes special title patterns to create Release Trains, and generates roadmaps that can be exported to JSON, CSV, or displayed in the console.
+This application connects to Azure DevOps, retrieves Feature work items from a specified area path, processes special title patterns to create Release Trains, and generates roadmaps that can be exported to JSON, CSV, or displayed in the console.

 ## Architecture